 Overall, 27% of employees are getting more anxious about work, suggesting that the end of lockdown will not necessarily improve mental health problems in the workplace, but rather introduce new and different challenges.

 Despite this, business leaders have a real opportunity to build on 2020’s wellbeing activity and create positive organisational change.
-A supportive, consistent approach will help employee mental health and productivity bounce back.
+A supporting, consistent approach will help employee mental health and productivity bounce back.

 Wellbeing drives performance